17 Best Yoga Poses for Anxiety (Depression and Stress)

 There are a range of different techniques, each with their own effect on the body and emotions.

-When you’re suffering with low mood or anxious thoughts it can be useful to connect to your breathing to help you feel calmer.
+When you’re suffering with low mood or uncontrollable worry it can be useful to connect to your breathing to feel calmer.

 Robert Butera in his book, Yoga Therapy for Stress and Anxiety explains that the key is to connect your breath with your movement.

-As you breath deeper and deeper, the slower the motion of the posture becomes and the calmer you will be.
+As you breathe deeper and deeper, the slower the motion becomes and the calmer you will be.

-Cat Pose is typically practiced by going between Cat and Cow Pose to open up, then relax your back.
+You typically practice by going between cat and cow to open up, then relax your back.

-In Robert Butera’s aforementioned book, Yoga Therapy for Stress and Anxiety, he explains the grounding qualities of the pose:
+In Robert Butera’s aforementioned book, Yoga Therapy for Stress and Anxiety, he explains the grounding qualities of the form:

 The Cat Pose consists of relaxation of your back by taking on a posture of a cat… this movement allows us grounding as we begin to gently open up the back body and stimulate the core.